How good scientific practice functions with Open Science

 Open Science thereby leads to a number of improvements for individual researchers, the entire science system and society at large.
 In this guide, you can discover how openness can also enrich your research as an economic scientist.
 You will receive here an overview of the tools that make your work easier and receive support as well as useful tips to design your research so that it is open and to profit from the advantages.

-The Open Economics Guide provides you with an overview of Open Science, practice-based orientation and guides including:
+The Open Economics Guide provides you with an overview of Open Science, quick orientation and guides including:

-- an easy-to-understand quick guide to Open Science topics (Open Science, Open Access, Open Data and Open Tools).
+- background articles with practical tips to Open Science topics (Open Science, Open Access, Open Data, Open Tools and Open Educational Resources).

 - a comprehensive tool library that focuses on the phases of the scientific workflow.